Re-Brain/Nap-Trap_Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;This is the front-end of the mobile application for the Nap Trap Project (Driver Drowsiness Detection System).
 I used React Native to build front-end of the mobile application, and utilized Expo, which provided a set of pre-configured libraries and components that allowed for rapid prototyping and efficient deployment of the app.

+&nbsp;&nbsp;&nbsp;&nbsp;The Nap Trap Project purpose is to create a product that help prevent driver from getting into an accident due to his/her drowsiness.
+The device will be attached to the user, and if the device detect drowsiness.
+The mobile application will warn the user about his/her condition, and will warn the user if the device detect drowsiness for multiple times.

 ## Application's Page

 ### Home Page